jonas-sdt/franka_interface/README.md

 ### Creating a project

-Each project should be a separate ROS package.
+Each project should be created in a separate ROS package.
 This package needs to depend on the `franka_interface` package.

 ### Writing a program